Toward a Spectral Theory of Cellular Sheaves

+\end{theorem} The proof is immediate once one uses the fact that $A$ is unitarily equivalent to a diagonal matrix.

-\begin{prop} Suppose $\Fc$ is a normalized sheaf on a simplicial complex $X$.
-The eigenvalues of the degree $k$ up-Laplacian $L^k_\Fc$ are bounded above by $k+2$. \end{prop} \begin{proof} By the Courant-Fischer theorem, the largest eigenvalue of $L^k_\Fc$ is equal to
+\begin{proposition} Suppose $\Fc$ is a normalized sheaf on a simplicial complex $X$.
+The eigenvalues of the degree $k$ up-Laplacian $L^k_\Fc$ are bounded above by $k+2$. \end{proposition} \begin{proof} By the Courant-Fischer theorem, the largest eigenvalue of $L^k_\Fc$ is equal to

 Note that for $\sigma \neq \sigma'$,